LoetLuemmel/pio-heltec-lorawan-test-main2/README.md

 The top line is a Heltec ESP32 LoRa V3 board in Swizerland.
 Yet no connection, but maybe connection could be established over the course of this afternoon.

+* UPDATE
+  I successfully connected to TTN on the aitport Munich arriving from Geneva.
+I used my powerbank to suppy the V3 Heltec Board.  🫣

 The bottom device is a Heltec ESP32 LoRa V2 board on a Norbert Walter boatmonitor, located in Slovenia.
 Luckily it obviously has a TTS gateway nearby. - Dataflow is quite reliable.